awslabs/aws-well-architected-labs/Reliability/300_Testing_for_Resiliency_of_EC2_RDS_and_S3/Lab_Guide.md

 Failure injection is a means of testing resiliency by which a specific failure type is simulated on a service and its response is assessed.

 You have a choice of environments from which to execute the failure injections for this lab.
 Bash scripts are a good choice and can be used from a Linux command line.
-If you prefer Python, Java, Powershell, or C# instructions for these are also provided.
+If you prefer Python, Java, Powershell, or C#, then instructions for these are also provided.

 ### 2.1 Setup AWS credentials and configuration